 Place confirmed by LA via a request letter sent to school, including all student’s information.
 Sandside Lodge School has 15 days in which to contest the placement if it is deemed unsuitable.

-If the place is agreed by both the LA at Sandside Lodge School, the EHCP Coordinator will change provision stated within the EHCP paperwork to ‘Sandside Lodge School’.
+If the place is agreed by both the LA, the EHCP Coordinator will change provision stated within the EHCP paperwork to ‘Sandside Lodge School’.